black-hole-group/fermipy-tutorial/pre-requisites.md

 ```
 sudo docker run -it --rm -p 8888:8888 -v $PWD:/workdir -w /workdir fermipy/fermipy
 ```

+---
+**NOTE**

+If you get an error message that ends with `ImportError: No module named ipaddress` when running the command above, then you need to downgrade your Fermipy version with the command

+    sudo docker pull fermipy/fermipy:11-05-02

+Then use the following command to launch jupyter notebook:

+    sudo docker run -it --rm -p 8888:8888 -v $PWD:/workdir -w /workdir fermipy/fermipy:11-05-02

+---

 This will start a Jupyter notebook server that will be attached to port 8888.
 The `-v $PWD:/workdir` argument mounts the current directory to the working area of the container.
 Once you start the server it will print a URL similar to the following one: